Atlantic City Travel Guide

 As this East Coast resort’s mojo has returned, so have a flood of A-list entertainers.
 While many do shows at this cities’ casinos, many more pack in the crowds at Boardwalk Hall, a concert venue that will see performers and events as diverse as KISS, Cirque De Soleil, and the Miss America Pageant on its stage through the remainder of 2014.

 A visit to Atlantic City isn’t official until you have set foot on The Boardwalk, a promenade that has served as the social locus for this seaside community for generations.
-Along its length, the Steel Pier (an amusement park set over one thousand feet of water, with rides, restaurants and more) will thrill you with its daring rides, sampling its trademark saltwater taffy will likely give your dentist fits, but will leave your tastebuds in a better place, and for those sticking around after park, its critically acclaimed 3D Sound and Light show will dazzle you with the latest in surround sound and video projection magic.
+Along its length, the Steel Pier (an amusement park set over one thousand feet of water, with rides, restaurants and more) will thrill you with its daring rides, sampling its trademark saltwater taffy will likely give your dentist fits, but will leave your taste buds in a better place, and for those sticking around after park, its critically acclaimed 3D Sound and Light show will dazzle you with the latest in surround sound and video projection magic.

 Need to turn over your wardrobe, but unwilling to pay extortionate rates to do so?
 While the cost of new clothing can add up quickly, Tanger Outlets offers heavy discounts on brand name wear as a direct from factory set of retailers.
-Tilting the balance even more in your favor is the fact that New Jersey does not tax most forms of clothing, so if your running short on wearable underwear, wait until you come here to stock up!
+Tilting the balance even more in your favour is the fact that New Jersey does not tax most forms of clothing, so if your running short on wearable underwear, wait until you come here to stock up!

 Finally, this article would not be complete without mentioning the elephant in the room – the fact that Atlantic City is packed with casinos from end to end.
-Among them, the more famous ones are the Taj Mahal, built by none other than the world famous real estate mogul Donald Trump, and the Borgata, host to one of the most prestigious poker tournaments in America outside the WSOP, the $3 million dollar guaranteed Borgata Poker Open, as well as some of the best cash games in the city.
+Among them, the more famous ones are the Taj Mahal, built by none other than the world-famous real estate mogul Donald Trump, and the Borgata, host to one of the most prestigious poker tournaments in America outside the WSOP, the $3 million dollar guaranteed Borgata Poker Open, as well as some of the best cash games in the city.

 If gambling doesn’t interest you, you’ll probably still spend a fair amount of time in these casinos, as many of best restaurants, nightclubs, and concert venues in Atlantic City can also be found here.